steltner/cloud/README.md

 5. 👍 Fix things that come up during review
 6. 🎉 Wait for it to get merged!

-Third-party components are handled as git submodules which have to be initialized first.
-So aside from the regular git checkout invoking `git submodule update --init` or a similar command is needed, for details see Git documentation.

 Several apps that are included by default in regular releases such as [First run wizard](https://github.com/nextcloud/firstrunwizard) or [Activity](https://github.com/nextcloud/activity) are missing in `master` and have to be installed manually by cloning them into the `apps` subfolder.

 Otherwise, git checkouts can be handled the same as release archives, by using the `stable*` branches.
 Note they should never be used on production systems.